maniotrix/offline-ai-assistant/README.md

     data generattion mechanism is well thought so that several agents can leverage the core of the karna in future should have something like agent finder, agent builders etc, remember agents do not have to be deep learning models always better pathing in backend for using paths in packages
-    --warn: websocket manager using loop for each websocket handler Okay, here's a comprehensive summary detailing the design and implementation of our personal, vision-based offline AI assistant project.
+    --warn: websocket manager using loop for each websocket handler, hence need to revisit ws management and communication on backend side as well as frontend side
+Okay, here's a comprehensive summary detailing the design and implementation of our personal, vision-based offline AI assistant project.
 This includes the progression of our architectural choices and the reasoning behind them:

 **I. Project Overview:**